sretundijr/tic-tac-toe/README.md

 Next step add a medium difficulty version that plays a defensive game.

-End goal is to reproduce a version of the minimax alogorithm for the difficult game setting
+End goal is to reproduce a version of the minimax algorithm for the difficult game setting